-"The Lord Buddha said to Venerable Vaggali that the one who sees the Dhamma [attains enlightenment] will [consequently] see Tathagata [Him] [because] Tathagata is inside the Dhamma.
-This affirms that the Lord Buddha wished others to know Him by seeing [with insight] into the Dhamma.
-Altogether with the Lord Buddha's statement said to Brahmin Vasettha, the term Dhammakaya is Tathagata's [His another] name.
+"The Lord Buddha said to Venerable Vaggali that sees the one who the Dhamma enlightenment] will [consequently] see Tathagata [because] Tathagata is [Him] inside Dhamma.
+This affirms that the Lord Buddha wished others to know Him by seeing [with insight] Altogether with the Lord into the Dhamma.
+Buddha's statement said to Brahmin Vasettha, the term Dhammakaya is Tathagata's [His another] name.
 We can summarize that Dhamma is the Lord Buddha because He is the one who attained it.
-The Dhamma allowed Him to become a 'Buddha.'
+The Dhamma allowed Him to become

+'Buddha.'
 When someone is to recollect the Lord Buddha, he should recollect the Dhamma.
 Thus, Luang Por Wat Paknam, who is now resting inside his coffin, had established this [unique] vipassana meditation tradition in order to give an opportunity to the public to attain Dhammakaya or the [real self of the] Lord Buddha."